 Matariki is deeply connected to Tikanga Māori (customs and traditions).
 Many Matariki celebrations involve tikanga-based practices such as karakia (prayers), waiata (songs), and kaihaukai (shared feasting).
 These traditions reinforce cultural identity and strengthen connections between whānau and iwi.

-Matariki is traditionally a time when Māori people acknowledge those who had passed during the previous year.
+Matariki is traditionally a time when Māori people acknowledge those who have passed during the previous year.
 It's common for Māori communities during Matariki celebrations to:

 • Hold karakia (prayers) to honour their ancestors.